azavea/summer-of-maps-website/page-about.md

 # refer to https://kramdown.gettalong.org/syntax.html for syntax
 ---
 ## About the Azavea Summer of Maps program
-Summer of Maps is a fellowship program and service for nonprofits organized by [Azavea](https://azavea.com).
+The Azavea Summer of Maps program is a 12-week fellowship where geospatial data analysis students work alongside experienced mentors to complete projects for nonprofit organizations.

+The program is managed by [Azavea](https://azavea.com).
 We are a [B Corporation](http://www.bcorporation.net/community/azavea) that applies geospatial technology, data analytics, and research for positive civic, social, and environmental impact.

-As part of the Azavea Summer of Maps program, Geospatial Data Analysis Services Grants are awarded to nonprofits, who are matched with Fellows to complete high impact work that benefits the fellows, nonprofits, and the communities that the organizations serve.
+As part of the Azavea Summer of Maps program, Geospatial Data Analysis Services Grants are awarded to nonprofits.
+Fellows work with grant recipients to complete high impact projects that aid in decision-making, have a positive community impact, and improve programming or fundraising.

-Azavea Summer of Maps Fellows have completed nonprofit projects in a wide array of domains including:
+Azavea Summer of Maps fellows have completed nonprofit projects in a wide array of domains including:

 - Arts & Culture
 - Community & Economic Development
 - Education
-- Energy
+- Elections & Civil Rights
 - Environment & Ecosystems
 - Food & Agriculture
 - Health
-- Elections & Civil Rights
 - Transportation

 ##### Visit the Projects page to view project details: